cdapio/cdap/cdap-docs/developer-guide/source/case_study.rst

 .. image:: _images/wise_architecture_diagram.png

-- The Wise application has one Stream - ``logEventStream`` - which receives Apache access logs.
-It sends the events it receives to two CDAP components: the ``WiseFlow`` flow and the ``WiseWorkflow`` workflow.
+- The Wise application has one Stream - ``logEventStream`` - which receives Web server access logs.
+It sends the events it receives to two CDAP components: the ``WiseFlow`` Flow and the ``WiseWorkflow`` Workflow.

-- ``WiseFlow`` has two flowlets.
+- ``WiseFlow`` has two Flowlets.
 The first one, ``parser``, extracts information out of the logs received from the stream.
-It then sends the information to the second flowlet, ``pageViewCount``, which role is to store the information in a custom-defined Dataset, ``pageViewStore``.
+It then sends the information to the second Flowlet, ``pageViewCount``, which role is to store the information in a custom-defined Dataset, ``pageViewStore``.

 - ``WiseWorkflow`` executes a Map/Reduce job every ten minutes.
-The input of this job are the events from the stream which have not yet been processed by the workflow.
-For each Web page recorded in the access logs, this job counts the number of time people have bounced from it.
-A bounce is counted whenever a user's activity stops for a certain amount of time.
+The input of this job are events from the Stream which have not yet been processed by the Workflow.
+For each Web page recorded in the access logs, this job counts the number of times people have "bounced" from it.
+A "bounce" is counted whenever a user's activity stops for a specified amount of time.
 The last page they visited is counted as a bounce.
-This information is stored in a Dataset, ``bounceCountStore``.
+This information is stored in the Dataset ``bounceCountStore``.

 - The Wise application contains a Service, the ``WiseService``.
 It exposes REST endpoints to query the ``pageViewStore`` Dataset.